 The solutions usually involve marketing acquiescing to the whims of sales.

 It’s is about time that sales starts taking a lot more responsibility.

 For this process to work there needs to be an open line of communication.
 I hear a lot of sales guys bellyache about marketing.
 They complain that marketing is ‘not doing their job’ and ‘the leads suck’.

-So sales guys . . . here is a little advice . . . stop your whining!
-Nobody promised you a boatload of leads.
+So sales professionals, it’s time to realize that nobody promised you a whole lot of leads.
 If they did, shame on them.
-The reality is you get paid a lot of money to sell.
-If you are looking for a fully baked lead that is ready to buy, why does your company need you?
+The reality is you get paid to sell.
+If you are looking for a fully baked lead that is ready to buy, why would your company need you?

 Selling is hard.
 Those that are good at it get paid handsomely.